 The Company markets its products to numerous countries in North America, Europe, Latin America, Asia and other parts of the world.
-Foreign sales were approximately 32% of total sales during the first half 2008 and 30% of total sales for the same period in 2007.
+Foreign sales were approximately 31% of total sales during the first nine months of both 2008 and 2007.
 Fluctuations of certain foreign currencies have not significantly impacted the Company's operations because the Company's foreign sales are not concentrated in any one region of the world.
 The Company believes its vulnerability to uncertainties due to foreign currency fluctuations and general economic conditions in foreign countries is not significant.

 The Company's foreign transactions are primarily negotiated, invoiced and paid in U.S. dollars while a portion is transacted in Euros.
-IKONICS has not implemented a hedging strategy to reduce the risk of foreign currency translation exposures, which management does not believe to be significant based on the scope and geographic diversity of the Company's foreign operations as of June 30, 2008.
+IKONICS has not implemented a hedging strategy to reduce the risk of foreign currency translation exposures, which management does not believe to be significant based on the scope and geographic diversity of the Company's foreign operations as of September 30, 2008.